Tighter Information-Theoretic Generalization Bounds via a Novel Class of Change of Measure Inequalities: Our Contribution

+\paragraph{Change of Measure Inequalities.} We employ the machinery of~\eqref{eq::DPI_f_div_detail} together with other techniques to derive change of measure inequalities in terms of a large family of information measures.
+Our methods significantly simplify the analysis without sacrificing the tightness.
+In contrast, our results recover, and usually improve, existing inequalities in terms of the same information measure (see Table~\ref{tab:com_event_specialized_with_dpi_partial}), which seems too good to be true at first glance.
+However, we can prove the \emph{optimality} of our framework under reasonable assumptions, and we show how to recover existing methods~\cite{picard2022change, esposito2021generalization}, not just their results, through the simplified routes in Section~\ref{subsec::discuss_DPI}.

+\paragraph{Applications} The generality of our result yields strong bounds across a diverse spectrum of fundamental problems in learning theory and other areas.
+Our framework provides a unified machinery for these problems by specifying $P$, $Q$, and the event $E$ according to the scenario.
+For example, when analyzing the generalization error of a learning algorithm $P_{W|S}$, we specify $P$ as the joint distribution $P_{SW}$, $Q$ as the product distribution $P_SP_W$, and $E$ as the event that the error exceeds a threshold, which gives a path to translate change of measure inequalities into generalization bounds.

-One central challenge in machine learning is to quantify the ``generalization'' guarantee of learning algorithms: if an algorithm performs well on training data, will it also perform well on new samples?
+\begin{itemize} \item \textbf{Generalization Analysis.} One central challenge in machine learning is to quantify the ``generalization'' guarantees of learning algorithms: if an algorithm performs well on the training data, will it also perform well on new samples?
+Information-theoretic generalization bounds have been widely studied over the past decade~\cite{russo2016controlling, xu2017information, asadi2018chaining, steinke2020reasoning, sefidgaran2022rate, chu2023unified}.
+In Section~\ref{sec::gen_bd}, we translate our change of measure inequalities into generalization bounds in terms of a wide range of information measures, which either recover existing ones~\cite{esposito2021generalization, ohnishi2021novel, picard2022change} or are novel, and we exemplify our improvement in certain regimes under learning settings.